danielrueckert/website_source/content/theses/AlexZiller/practical/index.md

  - Final presentation

 ## Preliminary meeting
-A preliminary meeting will take place on 5th of Febuary, 2024 at 11:00 on zoom with the following details: \
+A preliminary meeting will take place on 04.07.2024 at 14:00 on zoom with the following details: \
 https://tum-conf.zoom.us/j/69075883519

 Meeting ID: 690 7588 3519 \